-Rick Brown - Secretary
+Rick Brown - Chair

 Rick Brown graduated from the University of Cambridge and King’s College Hospital, London, before completing orthopaedic training on the Middlesex & Stanmore Hospitals rotation, London with Fellowships at Sydney and Harvard, USA.
 After appointment as a Consultant Orthopaedic Surgeon in Cheltenham in 2004 he established a new Adult Foot and Ankle Service.
 He also has an interest in children’s foot problems with an Honorary Consultant at Bristol Children’s Hospital.
 He is an Examiner for the FRCS (Tr & Ortho).